shawna-p/mysterious-messenger/docs/_build/html/_sources/Adding-Music-and-SFX.md.txt

 For accessibility purposes, most audio should have a caption, so this argument should be used sparingly.

 Previously defined audio captions can be found in [variables_music_sound.rpy](https://github.com/shawna-p/mysterious-messenger/blob/master/game/variables_music_sound.rpy).
-To learn about adding your own audio, see [[Adding new Audio]].
+To learn about adding your own audio, see [Adding new Audio](Adding-new-Audio.md).